So, let’s start by understanding what serverless architecture is?

 With the help of FaaS, the developers can implement the code in response to different events without having to create and manage the infrastructure.
 So the term ‘serverless’ doesn’t actually mean that there are no servers involved.
 We, of course, need them for the codes to function.
 Being serverless implies that there is no compulsion on businesses to rent, provision, or purchase a server/VM for developing any application.

 The Structure of a serverless architecture

-A serverless architecture has a web server, client application, FaaS layer, Security Token Service (STS), user authentication facility, and a database.
+Serverless architecture has a web server, client application, FaaS layer, Security Token Service (STS), user authentication facility, and a database.

 - Web Server – A sturdy and manageable web server is essential.
-All of the necessary static files for your application like HTML, CSS and JS can be handled via the server.
+All of the necessary static files for your application like HTML, CSS, and JS can be handled via the server.